charlesmorgenstern/greens_examples/README.md

 The integrand is approximated on a grid using Euler's method to solve an ODE with arbitrary initial conditions.
 The grid approximation is interpolated.
 The grid and interpolation are plotted together.

-greens_ex1(n1,n2,n3,n4,n) and greens_ex2(n1,n2,n3,n4,n) approximate the integral and report relative error ni points are used for the quadrature on the ith path. n points are used in the x and y directions to approximate the ODE to convert the integrand.
+greens_ex1(n1,n2,n3,n4,n) and greens_ex2(n1,n2,n3,n4,n) approximate the integral and report relative error. ni points are used for the quadrature on the ith path. n points are used in the x and y directions to approximate the ODE to convert the integrand.
 A first order finite difference approximation is used.